- State of New York

 - Cornell Law School, J.D., 2006

 My legal experience includes advising visual and performing artists, private foundations, public charities, and non-profit arts organizations on matters involving intellectual property (copyright, trademark), negotiating and drafting contractual agreements, public art commissions, authentication disputes, moral rights, free speech, and artist-gallery disputes.

 I have also worked on an important appeal under the Visual Artists Rights Act of 1990 on behalf of the Swiss installation artist Christoph Büchel in the artist’s highly-publicized dispute with the Massachusetts Museum of Contemporary Art.
 I also co-wrote amicus briefs for the Seventh Circuit Court of Appeals and the United States Supreme Court regarding another high-profile moral rights case, Chapman Kelley vs. Chicago Park District, in support of artist Chapman Kelley.

 From 2006 to 2012, I was the Director of Education and Associate Director for Volunteer Lawyers for the Arts in New York City, where I advised and represented visual and performing artists and arts organizations.
-I have over twelve years experience teaching art, critical theory, and law at the college or university level, and have had a contemporary art practice since 1994.
+I have over fourteen years experience teaching art, critical theory, and law at the college or university level, and have had a contemporary art practice since 1994.

 I provide pro bono services to select artists and art institutions, and I serve on the advisory board for three nonprofits: Denniston Hill Artists Residency, The Nietzsche Circle and The Northern Manhattan Arts Alliance.
 In 2010, I founded The Art & Law Program, the first residency of its kind, as well as the Art Law School, a lecture series on legal issue for artists.
 From 2009 to 2010 I was a mentor with the Kennedy Center’s Arts in Crisis Program , where I advised public charities across the U.S. on legal, business, marketing and fundraising issues.
 From 2008 to 2010, I also served as a New York State Council on the Arts panelist.
-I have also presented talks in art institutions and law schools ranging from Buenos Aires and Caracas to Paris, Harvard University and Cornell Law School.
+I have also presented talks in art institutions and law schools in Buenos Aires, Caracas, and Paris, to Harvard University Columbia University and Cornell Law School.